HOME >>

 Before I give detailed instructions, I will point something out.
 When you go to CHANGE the start page setting, it would probably be a good idea to note your current start page setting.
 I usually add a link to it in the user's new, local, start page.

-+++++ For (Mozilla) Firefox (version 1.0.7, at least.
-(If this doesn't suffice for what you're using, please let me know?))
++++++ For Firefox (These instructions have been around since version 1.0.7, at least.
+They've been edited to bring them up to what you need for version 10 (If this doesn't suffice for what you're using, please let me know?))

 Click on the Tools | Options menu item.
-Select the "General" tab.
-At the top, there's a "Home page" section to fill in.
+Choose the "General" page.
+At the top, in the "Startup" section, there's a "Home page" section to fill in.
 Click the "use current" button to fill in the file's location.
 (Assuming you have the browser displaying the right page, as you were told to, above!)

 +++++ For Internet Explorer (version 6, in any case (If this doesn't suffice for what you're using, please let me know?))...